Enterprise-CMCS/managed-care-review/docs/Configuration.md

 It's used as the redirects for login by app-web when it configures login via IDM.

+### `ALLOWED_IP_ADDRESSES`

+Read by `app-api` and Cypress

+Third party access to the MC-Review API is restricted by IP address.
+It must be set to a string that contains a comma separated list of IP address OR it can be set to `ALLOW_ALL` for the dev environment and for testing purposes.

 ### `APP_VERSION`

 Read by `app-api`